calamares/calamares/src/modules/netinstall/README.md

  - *critical*: if true, make the installation process fail if installing any of the packages in the group fails.
 Otherwise, just log a warning.
    Defaults to false.
+ - *immutable*: if true, the state of the group (and all its subgroups) cannot be changed; it really only makes sense in combination with *selected* set to true.
+This only affects the user-interface.
  - *expanded*: if true, the group is shown in an expanded form (that is, not-collapsed) in the treeview on start.
+This only affects the user- interface.
  - *subgroups*: if present this follows the same structure as the top level of the YAML file, allowing there to be sub-groups of packages to an arbitary depth